heidmic/ROAR_NET_code_fest_solution_composition_modelling/lcs-solution-composition/README.md

 The "rule_set" is a vector of the length of rules in the "rule_pool".
 A "0" denotes the rule at this index not being present in the solution.
 A "1" denotes the respective rule being present.

+Alternatively, the indices of the selected rules can be provided.

 ## Example